 Don’t let yourself be a hermit for too long.
 Engage your friends and allow yourself the chance to laugh, smile, and get fun drunk again. *You probably haven’t experienced that in a while!* Restart your social calendar so you start to feel like a real human being again.
 [Read: Self-discovery after a breakup – How to happily move on]

 Somewhere between wallowing and acceptance comes the rebound relationship.
 A relationship is generally considered a rebound if you jump into it soon after a breakup from a serious relationship, or while you are sad, distressed, angry, or generally emotionally unavailable.

 Rebounds are generally messy and involve a lot of hurt, but that doesn’t mean they’re worthless or wrong.
 For example, remember the days when you thought you could never love again?
 That it wasn’t worth putting time and effort into getting to know someone else’s little quirks and sex habits?

 If acceptance means ignoring your ex and staring daggers into their soul when you have the displeasure of sharing the same social scene with them, then yeah, you’re totally over it.

 But seriously, acceptance usually happens when you least expect it.
 Suddenly a day goes by where you don’t even think about your ex.
 Every location, food, song, or movie you see doesn’t automatically remind you of some awesome time you had together.

-The 7 stages of heartbreak are unforgettably painful, but they also teach you something.
+The 10 stages of heartbreak are unforgettably painful, but they also teach you something.
 You’re worth more than begging for someone’s time and affection.
 You are strong.
 And after this trauma?
 You can take a bullet without even flinching.

 Liked what you just read?
-Like us on FacebookTwitterPinterest and we promise, we’ll be your lucky charm to a beautiful love life.
+Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.